UK General Election Betting (on or before 5th May 2022)

 - What is the popular vote?
 Parties that win the most total votes don’t always win elections.
 Due to the first past the post system a party can in theory have a higher percentage of people voting for them but achieve less seats, this is known as the popular vote.
 The UK general election result all depends on the number of seats won not the proportion of people who vote for a given party.

 - Will this have an effect on Brexit?
-Not if the Conservatives win, in fact this will strengthen the government hand requiring less support from other parties to pass any final agreement.
-Of course if another party wins the election, or there is no overall majority, this could indeed influence either how Brexit goes through or if it happens at all.
-For example, in the unlikely event of a Liberal Democrat government a fresh EU referendum could be called for the British people.
+Now there is no overall majority this could indeed influence either how Brexit goes through or if it happens at all.
+For example, with a potentially stronger opposition to a minority government a fresh EU referendum could be called for the British people.

 - Who could end up as Prime Minister?
 Any leader who’s party stands in enough seats to win an overall majority could be the next PM.
-In reality only Theresa May or Jeremy Corbyn could end up as PM.
+In reality only Theresa May or Jeremy Corbyn can now end up as PM right now.

 - What is left wing, right wing and centre in politics?
 This is a historical division, the Tories traditionally sit on the right wing of the commons and the main party in opposition (currently Labour) on the left wing.
 This is where right and left wing phrase comes from, generally right wingers align to conservative values and left wing to Labour values.
 Many parties, and indeed individual MP’s, describe themselves as centre, left of center or right of centre, this means they share aspects from both right and left wing policies.
 The Lib Dems for example are seen as a centre party.

 |1974 (Feb)||Labour||No Majority (-33)||78.80%|